-Our unique location on the Mississippi River Flyway, designated as a globally important migratory corridor, provides exceptional year-round bird watching, including migrations of bald eagles, trumpeter swans and warblers.
+Our unique location on the famous Mississippi River Flyway, designated as a globally important migratory corridor, provides exceptional year-round bird watching, including the migrations of bald eagles, trumpeter swans and warblers.

 Lake City’s Lake Pepin Vistas:

 Park on side streets and cross to the water’s edge.
 Any duck species can be seen from here.
 Find huge rafts of Commer Mergansers in November (and in December in a warm winter).
 Check for shorebirds on the sand April through November (in cold weather, there may be a Purple Sandpiper!)
 Bald Eagles can be found in any season from any vista.

 Head toward Ohuta Park and follow the one-way signs past the mobile homes to a parking area.
 Find great vistas in late fall when C. Mergansers are in the thousands and Bald Eagles are fishing.
 Scoping carefully, even in the distance, you might see a rare Pacific, Red-throated or very rare Yellow-billed Loon, besides migrant Common Loons April-June and in September until freeze-up.

 Especially in November, December and May check the two in-town marinas and the jetty for Black, White-winged and Surf Scoters.
 Someday, Eiders will be found here, too.